Divided Attention: Unsupervised Multi-Object Discovery with Contextually Separated Slots: Discussion

 \section{Discussion}

-DivA is a multi-object discovery model trained to perform contextual information separation and cross-modal validation, with no manual supervision.
-The architecture is based on Slot Attention Networks, but modified to comprise a cross-modal decoder, turning a simple autoencoder into a conditional encoder, and an adversarial decoder.
-The loss function uses the adversarial decoder to enforce Contextual Information Separation but {\em not} directly in the data, but in the latent space of the slot encodings.
+When discussing the scale of supervision, it is crucial to recognize that human supervision extends beyond explicit labels.
+For instance, an implicit image selection bias is often unintentionally embedded in Internet-scraped images due to a strong tendency for people to upload photos framed into ``shots''.
+Consequently, ``unsupervised" or ``self-supervised" approaches that exclude labels may still inherit substantial human cognitive priors.
+While we acknowledge that creating a model completely free of human bias may be impractical given the data we train on is ultimately sourced by humans, this study, though idealistic, provides a closer approximation to the {\em ab-ovo} development of visual perception.
+By bootstrapping ``detached objects'' solely by the natural cue of motion, we investigate how object perception can emerge without symbolic annotations or viewpoint selection bias.

+The resulting approach, DivA, is data-driven, trains on unrestricted videos without labels or pre-trained features, and is the first real-time multi-region motion segmentation model that works on instantaneous motion handling multiple and unknown numbers of objects.
+These properties are shared with biological systems that have similarly evolved without explicit supervision, and similarly DivA is fast enough to be employed in a closed loop in embodied settings.

-The overall system enjoys certain properties not observed in current methods: {\em First}, it does not require specifying the number of objects, and allows for their upper bound to change between training and test time. {\em Second}, the labels are permutation invariant, so DivA can be used in a recursive fashion to reduce label flipping.
-We can use slots from previous frames as initialization for incoming frames, and only run one slot iteration.
-Other methods for doing so \cite{elsayedsavi++} require manual input and modification of the training pipeline or require consistency heuristics to ensure temporal continuity \cite{yang2021dystab,yang2021self}. {\em Third}, the model can be trained on images of a certain resolution, and then used on images of different resolutions at inference time.
-We have tested training on $128\times 128$ images to spare GPU memory, and testing on $128\times 224$ for accuracy, and vice-versa one can train on larger images and use at reduced resolution for speed. {\em Fourth}, DivA does not require sophisticated initialization: It is trained on randomly initialized slots and random image-flow pairs, and tested recursively using slots from the previous frame to initialize for the new frame.
-It is trained with 4 slots, and tested with 3, 4, 5 and 6 slots, capturing most of the objects in common benchmarks. {\em Fifth}, DivA is fast.
-All our models are trained on a single GPU, and perform at multiples of frame-rate at test time. {\em Finally}, since DivA is a generative model, it can be used to generate segmentation masks at high resolution, by upsampling the decoded slots to the original resolution.
+DivA enjoys certain properties not observed in existing methods: {\em First}, it does not require specifying the number of objects, and allows for their upper bound to change at test time. {\em Second}, and DivA can be used recursively to reduce label flipping by simply using slots from previous frames as initialization for incoming frames.
+Other methods for doing so \cite{elsayedsavi++} require manual input and modification of the training pipeline. {\em Third}, DivA can be trained on images of a certain resolution and then used on different resolutions at inference time.
+We have trained on $128\times 128$ to spare GPU memory and tested on $128\times 224$ for accuracy, and vice-versa one can train on larger images and use at reduced resolution for speed. {\em Fourth}, DivA is fast. {\em Finally}, DivA can upsample segmentation masks to high resolution, without post-processing ({\em e.g.} CRF) to refine the results.